USDA & PCRM Dietary Guidelines

-WASHINGTON, Jan.
-31, 2011 — USDA announced the release of the 2010 Dietary Guidelines for Americans, the federal government's evidence-based nutritional guidance to promote health, reduce the risk of chronic diseases, and reduce the prevalence of overweight and obesity through improved nutrition and physical activity.
+The Dietary Guidelines for Americans is the federal government's nutritional guidance to promote health, reduce the risk of chronic diseases, and reduce the prevalence of overweight and obesity through improved nutrition and physical activity.

 Because more than one-third of children and more than two-thirds of adults in the United States are overweight or obese, the 7th edition... places stronger emphasis on reducing calorie consumption and increasing physical activity.

-This newest edition explicitly recommends increasing vegetable and fruit intake, limiting solid fats, and more generally supports the health benefits of plant-based (vegetarian and vegan) diets*.
+This current edition explicitly recommends increasing vegetable and fruit intake, limiting solid fats, and more generally supports the health benefits of plant-based (vegetarian and vegan) diets*.
 Solid fats are prevalent in animal products.

 *Vegetarian/vegan references on pages: ix, 39, 43-45, 49, 50, 52, 53, 81, 82, 92.

 Many of us grew up with the USDA’s old Basic Four food groups, first introduced in 1956.
 The passage of time has seen an increase in our knowledge about the importance of fiber, the health risks of cholesterol and fats, and the disease-preventive power of many nutrients found exclusively in plant-based foods.

 We also have discovered that the plant kingdom provides excellent sources of the nutrients once only associated with meat and dairy products—namely, protein and calcium.